 And earlier in the year in February, RODE released the RODE NT USB mini, which is a little microphone, USB microphone.
 And I was a bit reluctant to do a review on it.
 And they sent it out to me.
 But, you know, I was getting comments on the reviews on, you know, the technical side of things, but the comment that has stuck out to me was someone commented and said, ‘this is a great review.

 I was really looking for a female to do the review so I could hear what it sounds like, you know, with the sound test at a higher pitch, because all of the reviews are males and, you know, those voices are quite low.
-So I wanted to hear what it sounds like with a high pitch voice.’ and I was like, you know what?
+I wanted to hear what it sounds like with a high pitch voice.’ and I was like, you know what?

 That made my perspective and my delivery of it unique from the other creators because it was me.
 Right.
 And no one could do that, but me.
-So your perspective is so important, don’t discount you, and the value that you bring in your experience because, you know, other people are looking for it.
+Your perspective is so important, don’t discount you, and the value that you bring in your experience because, you know, other people are looking for it.

 And this hopefully gives you a lot of ideas.
 I review a lot of things.
 I review a lot of products.
 I review a lot of software and I don’t review people at the moment, but you could, you could review services and just, you know, lots of ideas to help you pump out content for vlogmas.

-So you could easily for your video interview people, so get someone on and get them to talk about their experiences, or you could tell your own story doing something.
+You could easily for your video interview people, so get someone on and get them to talk about their experiences, or you could tell your own story doing something.
 And it could also be you talking about other people, but I want you to do this in a positive way.

 Like it could be observations of people in your niche.
-So I could come on and talk about, you know, YouTube creators that I admire.
+I could come on and talk about, you know, YouTube creators that I admire.
 And I will talk about people like Pete Johns from Studio Live Today, and how I think it’s amazing that he pretty much live streams and releases content every single day.

 And he’s reached, you know, over 70,000 subscribers talking about mobile music recording.
-So, you know, I could do, I could do that in terms of talking about people.
+I could do, I could do that in terms of talking about people.
 And it’s all about connecting the dots.
 It’s all about hearing about journey, people’s journeys, whether that regardless of what stage of the journey they’re actually at.

-So I think telling your story is really important.
+I think telling your story is really important.
 And one of the things, you know, it doesn’t have to be your whole life story.
 It could just be a segment of it, of you getting through a challenge or you getting through a step.

-So one of the things that I will be doing for vlogmas is I’m sending up a podcast and there’s a lot involved, you know, I’ve never set up a podcast before and just understanding the whole process going from nothing to releasing a podcast, that will be, you know, a story that I will be telling.
+One of the things that I will be doing for vlogmas is I’m sending up a podcast and there’s a lot involved, you know, I’ve never set up a podcast before and just understanding the whole process going from nothing to releasing a podcast, that will be, you know, a story that I will be telling.

 You need to record the audio, you need to figure out where you’re going to publish it to and how to get it up there.
 You need to, you know, market the podcast, you need to come up with content for the podcast.
-So instead of doing like a five-hour block, I’m breaking it up into all of those different processes, right?
+Instead of doing like a five-hour block, I’m breaking it up into all of those different processes, right?

 And it’s, it’s a guide to help people get through it.
 And tips as well, you know, people want tips.
 People want tips to be better at things.
 I do a lot of live streaming tips.
 I do a lot of social media tips, whatever it is, like people need help, people need help to get through their pains and their struggles.